 The Teaching Excellence Award celebrates outstanding teachers at Federation University Australia.
-In 2018, there will be up to 1 award available in this category.
+Up to 1 award is granted annually.

-Senior managers with a Faculty / School / Department will be invited to nominate y staff who they consider demonstrate an outstanding contribution to student service via direct email correspondence from CLIPP
+Senior managers with a School / Department are invited to nominate staff / teams who they consider demonstrate an outstanding contribution to student service via direct email correspondence from CLIPP.

-Staff nominated by senior management will be invited to submit an intention to apply form.
-This form indicates that the staff member accepts the nomination and wishes to apply for the 2018 cycle.
-The intention to apply phase is open from 4-8 June 2018, via the Vice-Chancellor’s Awards for Learning and Teaching Moodle site.
+Staff /teams nominated by senior management are invited to submit an expression of interest form.
+This form indicates that the staff member / team accepts the nomination and wishes to apply for an award in the same year.
+The expression of interest phase is open for two (2) weeks in June.

 - Both team and individual applications are encouraged.
 Teams may be of any size.
 If a team is larger than five members, a team name must be provided.

-After intention to supply forms are submitted, CLIPP will review these forms, in particular the evidence supplied within, to determine eligibility for application.
-This will occur via the Moodle site.
+After expression of interest forms are submitted, CLIPP will review to assess, in particular the evidence supplied within, and determine eligibility for application.

-During the application phase of the 2018 Vice-Chancellor's Learning & Teaching award process you will learn how to write a strong written statement for your award application.
-You will also learn how to use your referee letter(s) to your advantage, craft strong supportive documentation (Teaching Excellence only) and receive feedback on two drafts of your written statement by CLIPP staff members.
+During the application phase of the VC’s L&T award process, applicants will learn how to write a strong written statement, how to use your referee letter(s) advantageously, craft strong supportive documentation,and receive feedback on two drafts of your written statement via mentor partnerships.